fengyuanchen/cropperjs/README.md

 - Type: `Boolean`
 - Default: `true`

-Rebuild the cropper when resize the window.
+Re-render the cropper when resize the window.

+### restore

+- Type: `Boolean`
+- Default: `true`

+Restore the cropped area after resize the window.

 ### checkCrossOrigin